Borås — Current Water Temperature, Annual Trends and Forecast

 Current Water Temperature

-Water Temperature in Borås today is 6.4°C.
+Water Temperature in Borås today is 14.3°C.

 Water Temperature: Daily Trends, Historical Records, and Forecast

-❌ As of today, the minimum water temperature ranges from 41°F (5°C) to 47°F (8°C).
-This water temperature is still quite low, and swimming in such conditions may only be comfortable for hardened individuals.
-It is recommended to limit the time spent in the water to avoid hypothermia.
-For those not accustomed to cold water, it is better to refrain from swimming.
-However, if you decide to enter the water, it is advisable to wear a warm wetsuit for protection against the cold.
+⚠️ As of today, the minimum water temperature ranges from 54°F (12°C) to 60°F (15°C).
+The water is significantly warmer, and swimming becomes possible for most people.
+However, caution may still be required for prolonged stays in the water, as extended exposure can cause discomfort.
+This is a suitable temperature range for short swims and for those accustomed to cooler water.
+For more comfortable swimming, it is recommended to use proper gear.
 It is important to note that these swimming tips and recommendations apply only in good weather.
 When the air temperature is below 68°F (20°C), and sometimes even below 77°F (25°C), swimming can be unpleasant even with relatively high water temperatures.

 Water Temperature Chart Over the Last 30 Days